 Vulnerability: Dixton Wood is an area of broadleaved woodland (formerly partially grazed) with a dominance of ash including exceptionally large ancient pollards.
 Limoniscus violaceus is largely dependent on these pollards (for breeding).
 Principal risks to the site's integrity are lack of future replacement pollards (age-class skewed to older generation) and game management practices.
 These issues will be addressed through a Management Agreement with the owner of the site.
 This will include provision for creation of new pollards as well as management of existing resource to prevent loss through senescence and wind-blown.
-(Source: Natura 2000 Standard Data Form - Joint Nature Conservation Committee [JNCC]).
+(Source: Natura 2000 Standard Data Form - JNCC).

-Habitat of Annex II species that are a primary reason for selection of this site: [Violet click beetle](#) Limoniscus violaceus.
+■ Habitat of Annex II species that are a primary reason for selection of this site:

+Violet click beetle Limoniscus violaceus

 The Violet click beetle Limoniscus violaceus was discovered at Dixton Wood in 1998 and it has been found at the site on a single occasion subsequently.
 It is a small site with large number of ancient ash Fraxinus excelsior pollards, and supports a rich fauna of scarce invertebrate species associated with decaying timber on ancient trees.
 Rare deadwood species such as the violet click beetle are mobile species which may depend on features outside of the wood for their life-cycle.
 These may include veteran trees beyond the boundary of the wood and hawthorn blossom for feeding.
 Impact on these features on the scarp slopes between Teddington and Cleeve Common may also affect the integrity of the site.

-Source: Joint Nature Conservation Committee & consultation response from Natural England - Feb 2007).
+(Source: JNCC & consultation response from Natural England - Feb 2007).

-- Plans within Tewkesbury Borough Council's Local Development Framework (LDF) & other District LDFs within Gloucestershire. - Adopted Tewkesbury Local Plan. - Gloucestershire Waste Local Plan 2002 - 2012 Adopted October 2004. - Gloucestershire Minerals Local Plan 1997 - 2006 Adopted April 2003.
+- Plans within Tewkesbury Borough Council's Local Development Framework & other District LDFs within Gloucestershire. - Adopted Tewkesbury Local Plan. - Gloucestershire Waste Local Plan 2002 - 2012 Adopted October 2004. - Gloucestershire Minerals Local Plan 1997 - 2006 Adopted April 2003. - South West RSS.

-- National Grid gas pipeline project.

-- Proposed Gloucester Parkway Station.

-- Housing at Brockworth (c.1,400).

-- Housing north of Gloucester with associated infrastructure and employment (c.
-2,000) (as proposed in Draft RSS).

-- Housing north west of Cheltenham and associated infrastructure and employment (c.
-3,000) (as proposed in Draft RSS).

-- Housing at Leckhampton (c.360).

-- Housing at M and G Sports (c.350).

-- Housing at Brockworth District (c.185).

-- Housing at Mill Lane, Brockworth (c.120).

-- Housing at Southam (c.120).

-- Various waste disposal operations at Wingmoor Farm.

-- Housing and associated infrastructure and employment north west of Cheltenham (c.1,000) (as in Draft RSS).

-- Housing and associated infrastructure and employment on Leckhampton White Land (c.650) (as in Draft RSS).

-- Any other major development identified in Development plans (or elsewhere) with the potential to have a significant effect on Dixton Wood.
+- National Grid gas pipeline project. - Proposed Gloucester Parkway Station. - Housing at Brockworth (Gloucester) (c.1,400). - Housing north of Gloucester with associated infrastructure and employment (c.
+2,500) (as proposed in Draft RSS). - Housing north west of Cheltenham and associated infrastructure and employment (c.
+5,000) (as proposed in Draft RSS). - Housing at Leckhampton (c.360). - Housing at M and G Sports (c.350). - Housing at Brockworth District (c.185). - Housing at Mill Lane, Brockworth (c.120). - Housing proposed in Brockworth Area of Search in RSS Proposed Modifications (1,500). - Housing at Southam (c.120). - Various waste disposal operations at Wingmoor Farm. - Housing and associated infrastructure and employment on Leckhampton White Land (c.1300) (as in Draft RSS). - Any other major development identified in Development plans (or elsewhere) with the potential to have a significant effect on Dixton Wood.

 The above list of projects relates to the whole of Tewkesbury Borough, the majority of developments will be not near enough to Dixton Wood to have significant effects on the site.
 Any comments on projects (e.g. especially from consultees outside or bordering Gloucestershire) that may potentially have 'in-combination' effects are welcomed.

-Housing figures come from Gloucestershire County Council Strategic Planning.
+Housing figures come from Gloucestershire County Council Strategic Planning and are up-to-date as of 05/2009.